This article explains how to use the Azure Marketplace to automatically deploy a virtual Cato Socket (vSocket) for a site hosted in Microsoft Azure.

 The Azure vSockets must use the same VNet

-Use the Add Secondary Socket option in the Network > Sites > Site Settings > Socket screen to prepare the site for the secondary vSocket.
+Use the Add Secondary Socket option in the Network > Sites > Site Configuration > Socket screen to prepare the site for the secondary vSocket.
 There is a pop-up window where you enter the following settings:

 -